Remote Access Overview

 attribute is configured:

-Once the client application has the router’s or switch’s public SSH host key, it can then initiate the SSH sequence as if it had created the TCP/IP connection and can authenticate the device using its copy of the router’s or switch’s public host SSH key as part of that sequence.
-The device authenticates the client user through the mechanisms supported in the Junos OS (RSA/DSA public string or password authentication).
+After the client application has the router’s or switch’s public SSH host key, it can initiate the SSH sequence as if it had created the TCP/IP connection.
+The client can then authenticate the device using its copy of the router’s or switch’s public host SSH key as part of that sequence.
+The device authenticates the client user through the mechanisms supported in Junos OS (RSA/DSA public string or password authentication).

 hierarchy level: